webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

     - Weakness: scope creep creating missed deadlines.
     - Use: project requirements will change often.
 Team is stable and self organized.
   - **SAFe**: Scaled Agile Framework for large-scale agile projects, adapting agile principles to enterprise teams.
+  - helping multiple teams work together in sync.
+  - Key Concepts:
+    - Agile at scale: Adapting agile tools for larger organizations.
+    - SAFe framework: Specific approach to agile at scale, featuring roles, practices, events, and artifacts.
+    - Agile team: Generic term for any agile team, regardless of chosen framework (Scrum, Kanban, etc.).
+    - Agile release train (ART): Groups related teams to collaborate and deliver larger products.
+    - Iteration: Fixed-time development increment (1-4 weeks, aligns with PI schedule).
+    - Program Increment (PI): Longer planning cycle (8-12 weeks) involving multiple teams.
+    - PI planning: Event for ARTs to synchronize goals, plan work, and address risks for an upcoming PI.
+  - Benefits:
+    - Business agility: Connects business and technology teams, aligning with larger goals.
+    - Scalability: Adapts to any organization size, from startups to large corporations.
+    - Coordination: Structures communication and collaboration among multiple teams.
+  - Weaknesses:
+    - Complexity: Adds new terms, layers, and staff, potentially conflicting with agile's simplicity.
+    - Limited team autonomy: Some decisions move to executives/staff, reducing team control.
+    - Rigid structure: ART cadences dictate team cadences, reducing flexibility.
+  - Use Cases:
+    - Companies with multi-team projects.
+    - Organizations with many agile teams needing coordination.
 - Methodologies and frameworks::Extreme programming (XP)
   - XP: Extreme Programming emphasizes close collaboration, iterative development, and continuous testing.
+  - Key Practices:
+    - **Pair programming**: Two developers work together on code, promoting continuous review and knowledge sharing.
+    - **Ten-minute build**: Ensures rapid feedback and keeps code clean through fast builds and tests.
+    - **Continuous integration**: Frequent merging of code to prevent conflicts and enable automated builds/tests.
+    - **Test-first programming**: Writing tests before code drives simplicity and quality.
+    - **Incremental design**: Small, frequent improvements over delayed releases.
+    - **Open workspace**: Fosters communication and teamwork by removing physical barriers.
+    - **On-site customer**: Integrates the customer into the team for direct feedback and collaboration.
+    - **40-hour workweeks**: Prioritizes developer well-being and avoids burnout.
+    - **User stories**: Clear and concise requirements format for effective communication.
+    - **Weekly and quarterly cycles**: Regular planning, adaptation, and reflection.
+    - **Built-in flexibility**: Slack in weekly plans allows for adjustments and unforeseen situations.
+  - Strengths:
+    - Highly efficient and adaptable.
+    - Prioritizes essential features and continuous improvement.
+    - Strong team cohesion and reduced project failure.
+    - Focus on developer well-being.
+  - Weaknesses:
+    - Limited scope to software development (not ideal for non-software projects).
+    - Potential for design neglect due to code-centric practices.
+    - Rapid pace and minimal documentation can be stressful and hinder onboarding.
+    - Reliance on face-to-face interaction (can be challenging for remote teams).
+  - Use Cases:
+    - Small, collocated teams with changing requirements and tight deadlines.
+    - Projects with strong test automation capabilities.
 - Methodologies and frameworks::Waterfall
   - Waterfall: A linear, sequential methodology and project framework where phases follow a strict order, like planning, design, development, testing, and deployment.
   - Strengths: simplest, easy to learn and use.